Integration GuidesReference Docs

 Seasons

-New seasons will appear as they are added to the database.
+New seasons appear as they are added to the database.

 Pull on an as-needed basis.